-Accounting for about 41% of GDP and 35% of employment, the services sector is the largest and fastest-growing segment of Vietnam's economy.
+Accounting for about 42% of GDP and 38% of employment, the services sector is the largest and fastest-growing segment of Vietnam's economy.
 Significant sub-sectors include wholesale and retail trade, transportation and storage, banking, public administration, communications, and tourism.

 Tourism: The tourism industry is one of Vietnam's fastest growing services subsectors.
-In 2021, tourism directly accounted for almost 3% of GDP and 8% of total employment, or 3.9 million jobs.
-Vietnam hosted 3.6 million tourists in 2022, who visited attractions such as the islands of Ha Long Bay, mountain rice terraces, and historical sites in Hanoi, Ho Chi Minh City, Hue, and Nha Trang.
+In 2023, tourism directly accounted for over 6% of GDP and 8% of total employment, or 3.9 million jobs.
+Vietnam hosted 12.6 million tourists in 2023, who visited attractions such as the islands of Ha Long Bay, mountain rice terraces, and historical sites in Hanoi, Ho Chi Minh City, Hue, and Nha Trang.
 Tourists primarily come from China,